sara-zeus/mlops_Sara-Zeus-Breast-Cancer-Prediction-App/README.md

 This repository hosts the code for a specialized Breast Cancer Prediction App tailored for cytology labs.
 By harnessing machine learning techniques and utilizing the [Wisconsin Breast Cancer Dataset from Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data), my project aims to develop a predictive tool for identifying breast tumor malignancy.
  - :reminder_ribbon: [App Link](https://sara-zeus-breast-cancer-prediction-app.streamlit.app)
 - Specifically designed for lab technicians, the app interprets cellular morphological features extracted from fine needle aspirate (FNA) samples.
-- I decided to take this project a step further and do an mlops which stands for Machine Learning Operations.
-MLOps is a core function of Machine Learning engineering, focused on streamlining the process of taking machine learning models to production, and then maintaining and monitoring them.
-MLOps is a collaborative function, often comprising data scientists, devops engineers, and IT.
+- I decided to take this project a step further and implement MLOps, which stands for Machine Learning Operations.
+MLOps is a core function of Machine Learning engineering, aimed at streamlining the process of deploying machine learning models to production and subsequently maintaining and monitoring them.
+It involves collaboration among data scientists, DevOps engineers, and IT professionals.
 ![MLOps](images/mlops.jpg)

 ## Functionality